UniqueEl/printf/README.md

-This repository covers my team task with Imran Suleiman
+This repository covers the ALX task with Imran Suleiman and UmarFaruq Adam